 Lastly, materials used for dental treatment in Costa Rica are manufactured by multinational companies that distribute their products worldwide.

-This means the equipment and materials are of the highest quality and ensures the results of dental work are on par with the best dental clinics in the world.
+This means the equipment and materials are of the standard quality and ensures the results of dental work are on par with international standards.

 Types of Dentists